Tensor SVD: Statistical and Computational Limits: Introduction

-\item When $\lambda/\sigma = p^{\alpha}$ for $\alpha < 1/2$, we refer to this case as the {\bf weak SNR case}, and propose the minimax lower bound to show that there are no consistent estimates of $U_1, U_2, U_3$, or $\X$; \item When $\lambda/\sigma = p^{\alpha}$ for $1/2 \leq \alpha <3/4$, the scenario is referred to as the {\bf moderate SNR case}.
-We provide a computational lower bound to show that no polynomial time algorithm can recover $U_1, U_2, U_3$ consistently based on an assumption of hypergraphic planted clique detection.
-Meanwhile, the maximum likelihood estimator, although being computational intractable, achieves optimal rates of convergence over a large class of low-rank tensors. \end{enumerate} It is also noteworthy that our results can be further generalized to fourth or higher order tensors, or when $\Z$ contains i.i.d. sub-Gaussian noises.
+\item When $\lambda/\sigma = p^{\alpha}$ for $\alpha < 1/2$, we refer to this case as the {\bf weak SNR case} and propose the minimax lower bound to show that there are no consistent estimators of $U_1, U_2, U_3$, or $\X$; \item When $\lambda/\sigma = p^{\alpha}$ for $1/2 \leq \alpha <3/4$, the scenario is referred to as the {\bf moderate SNR case}.
+We provide a computational lower bound to show that no polynomial-time algorithm can recover $U_1, U_2, U_3$ consistently based on an assumption of hypergraphic planted clique detection.
+Meanwhile, the maximum likelihood estimator, although being computationally intractable, achieves optimal rates of convergence over a general class of cases. \end{enumerate} Especially when the tensor is rank-1, our results in the strong SNR case confirm a heuristic conjecture recently raised by Richard and Montanari \cite{richard2014statistical} that the tensor unfolding method yields reliable estimates for order-3 spiked tensors provided that $\lambda/\sigma > \Omega(p^{3/4})$.
+It is also noteworthy that our results can be further generalized to fourth or higher order tensors, or when the noise $\Z$ is i.i.d. sub-Gaussian distributed.